kurtrm/ubuntu_on_windows/README.md

 #### Update 11/20/2017

 Be aware of filename collisions.
 I had a package named `scripts` that collided with another file on the path.
 I spent 3 hours trying to grok relative and absolute imports before I realized this.
 It may not be necessary to add the package to your PATH.
 At least I learned a lot about paths along the way...

+#### Update 2/27/2018

+Since ```pipenv``` is becoming the standard for managing and using Python environments, I tried it out a while ago and ran into some issues.
+I can't tell if it has to do with WSL or something else.
+I'll continue to troubleshoot and provide an update here.